 South Africa has a robust and strict regulatory environment for SMS messaging.
 Several laws provide a framework for the mobile messaging industry regulations, which define commercial electronic communications sent via SMS messaging and enforce consumer protection and the protection of personal data.

-The Electronic Communications and Transactions Act, 2002 (ECTA) along with the Consumer Protection Act, 2008 (CPA) and the Protection of Personal Information Act, 2013 (POPIA, previously known as POPI) all regulate electronic marketing, including SMS messaging, defining how consent to receive direct marketing is obtained and how a consumer can opt-out from receiving marketing messages.
+The Electronic Communications and Transactions Act, 2002 (ECTA) along with the Consumer Protection Act, 2008 (CPA) and the Protection of Personal Information Act, 2013 (POPIA) all regulate electronic marketing, including SMS messaging, defining how consent to receive direct marketing is obtained and how a consumer can opt-out from receiving marketing messages.
 POPIA requires an opt-in regime to receive SMS marketing.
-In addition, the Independent Communications Authority of South Africa (ICASA) has published regulations on premium rated services (PRS) in 2017, covering rules for SMS messages where the charge is higher than standard rate.
+In addition, the Independent Communications Authority of South Africa (ICASA) has published regulations on premium rated services (PRS) in 2017, covering rules for the sending of an SMS message to long codes or shortcodes, where the charge is higher than the standard rate.

 Key requirements for SMS marketing:

 An opt-in regime is required in South Africa, that is; in order to receive direct marketing communications via SMS, consumers must give prior, explicit consent to receive these messages or they are to be an existing customer of the sender, in which case they provided implicit consent to receive marketing messages.
 An organisation must retain proof of how and when a recipient gave consent to receive a marketing message as a consumer can request how their details were obtained.
 Alternatively, the organisation must have proof that the recipient has provided their contact details in the context of the sale of a product or service which is same as that being marketed.
 These consent rules also apply to non-profits engaged in SMS fundraising campaigns.